 The short answer is “yes” but there are a few boxes it needs to check first.
 In order for your business to really be a worthwhile for a purchaser, it needs all 3 of the following:

-You can still sell your Amazon business if it doesn’t check all of these boxes, but it is really too small for a website broker like us to help you.
-You may look into selling it on a forum or message board in addition to listing it on a platform like Flippa.
+Even if you don’t meet these criteria, you can still sell your Amazon business, but it is really too small for a sellers representative like us to be able to help you.
+You can look into selling through a Facebook group or marketplace like Flippa.

-If you are interested in finding out how much your Amazon business is worth, feel free to fill in the valuation request form below.
+If you are interested in finding out how much your Amazon business would be worth to an investor, start by completing our valuation form below.

 Each business is evaluated individually, serious inquiries only please.